Aventurera: Plot

-Unbeknownst to Elena, the madam of the club, Rosaura (Andrea Palma), is watching from another room.
+Unbeknownst to Elena, the madam of the club, Rosaura, is watching from another room.
 When Lucio brings the drunk Elena upstairs, Rosaura offers her 1000 pesos and a room in the home.
 Still believing she will be secretary, Elena accepts and is escorted into another room.
 Rosaura pays Lucio, who she knows as 'El Guapo', for acquiring Elena.
-Rosaura has her maid, Petra (María Gentil Arcos) slip something into Elena's tea.
+Rosaura has her maid Petra slip something into Elena's tea.
 She is rendered unconscious and a man enters her room.

 Once the man pays Rosaura and leaves, Elena awakens and begins shouting that she will leave and tell the police.
-Rosaura summons Rengo (Miguel Inclán), who holds a knife to Elena's face as she pleads for mercy.
+Rosaura summons Rengo, who holds a knife to Elena's face as she pleads for mercy.
 She is forced to submit and becomes a dancer in Rosaura's cabaret.
 Lucio watches her performance and attempts to offer her protection, but she ignores him and goes to a client's table.
 Rosaura repeatedly chastises her for infractions such as refusing a drink from a client and throwing whiskey in another woman's face, but it all comes to a head when Elena breaks a bottle over the head of her mother's lover.
 Rengo is once again about to attack Elena when Lucio bursts in, gun drawn, and aims at Rengo.
 Elena intercedes and gives Rengo money to run away.
 Lucio then takes money from Rosaura and they leave together.

 Lucio and his men are planning a jewel heist and want Elena to be the getaway driver.
-Meanwhile, Rosaura pays Pacomio Rodríguez (Jorge Mondragón) for information that would lead to Lucio's arrest, thus ensuring her revenge.
+Meanwhile, Rosaura pays Pacomio Rodríguez for information that would lead to Lucio's arrest, thus ensuring her revenge.
 Elena is then seen waiting in the car as a drunk approaches her and asks for a kiss.
 She is pushing him away when she hears sirens and drives away before the police arrive, arresting Lucio and killing one of his accomplices.
 Rosaura hears this report with Pacomio and is satisfied in her revenge.

 Time jumps to Elena as a dancer in a different club.
-She has received an elegant bouquet from Mario (Rubén Rojo) a handsome young lawyer who proposes and begs her to come back to Guadalajara with him.
+She has received an elegant bouquet from Mario a handsome young lawyer who proposes and begs her to come back to Guadalajara with him.
 Elena promises to consider it and Mario leaves her his card.
 He leaves and Elena is preparing for her show when Pacomio reveals himself and threatens to tell the police where to find her if she doesn't let him become her agent and sign a contract giving him 50% of her earnings.
 Elena stalls and escapes to Guadalajara as Mario's fiancée.